Intuiface Is Now ISO 27001 Certified. Why Does This Matter?

 Intuiface has just become ISO 27001 certified.
 Why is this a big deal?
 It's because the world of digital signage and information security haven't just crossed paths.
 They have linked arms and will forever be inseparable.

 Intuiface has just become ISO/IEC 27001:2013 certified.
-(If interested, check out our press release.)
+(Here is our certificate.
+Here is our latest proof of recertification.)
 That intimidating mix of letters and numbers refers to the global standard for an information security management system, or ISMS.
 The goal of an ISMS is to ensure data confidentiality, integrity, and availability.
 It's a lot of work and took Intuiface 18 months to prepare for and pass the final audit.

 Why is this important?
 It is because the world of digital signage and information security haven't just crossed paths.
 They have linked arms and will forever be inseparable.